Obstructions to algebraizing topological vector bundles: Constructing examples: proof of Theorem

-\begin{proof} First, by the assumption on the dimension and the hypothesis that $Z$ is an ample hypersurface, the Grothendieck-Lefschetz theorem guarantees that the pullback map $Pic(Y) \to Pic(Z)$ is an isomorphism \cite[Theorem 1.5]{HartshorneAmple}.
-By the usual Lefschetz hyperplane theorem \cite[Theorem 1.1]{VoisinHodgeTheoryII}, the map $H^i(Y,\Z) \to H^i(Z,\Z)$ is an isomorphism for $i \leq 2$.
-Since the cycle class map commutes with pullbacks \cite[Proposition 9.2.1(i)]{VoisinHodgeTheoryII} and since the map $Pic(Y) \to H^2(Y,\Z)$ is an isomorphism by assumption, we conclude that $Pic(Z) \to H^2(Z,\Z)$ is an isomorphism.
+Using the assumption on the dimension and the hypothesis that $Z$ is an ample hypersurface, the Grothendieck--Lefschetz theorem guarantees that the pullback map $Pic(Y) \to Pic(Z)$ is an isomorphism \cite[Corollary IV.3.3]{HartshorneAmple}.
+By the usual Lefschetz hyperplane theorem \cite[Theorem 1.1]{VoisinHodgeTheoryII}, the map $H^i(Y^{an},\Z) \to H^i(Z^{an},\Z)$ is an isomorphism for $i \leq 2$ and injective for $i = 3$.
+Since the cycle class map commutes with pullbacks \cite[Proposition 9.2.1(i)]{VoisinHodgeTheoryII} and since the map $Pic(Y) \to H^2(Y^{an},\Z)$ is an isomorphism by assumption, we conclude that $Pic(Z) \to H^2(Z^{an},\Z)$ is an isomorphism as well.

 Since the cycle class map commutes with Gysin maps \cite[Proposition 9.2.1(ii)]{VoisinHodgeTheoryII}, there is a commutative diagram of the form